Maximiliano Hernández Martínez

-Maximiliano Hernández Martínez (21 October 1882 – 15 May 1966) was a Salvadoran military officer and politician who served as president of El Salvador from 4 December 1931 to 28 August 1934 in a provisional capacity and again in an official capacity from 1 March 1935 until his resignation on 9 May 1944.
+Maximiliano Hernández Martínez (21 October 1882 – 15 May 1966) was a Salvadoran military officer and politician who served as the 27th president of El Salvador from 4 December 1931 to 28 August 1934 in a provisional capacity and again in an official capacity from 1 March 1935 until his resignation on 9 May 1944.
 Martínez was the leader of El Salvador during most of World War II.

-Martínez began his military career in the Salvadoran Army, attended the Polytechnic School (Guatemala)|Polytechnic School of Guatemala, and attained the rank of general by 1919.
+Martínez began his military career in the Salvadoran Army, attended the Polytechnic School (Guatemala)|Polytechnic School of Guatemala, and attained the rank of brigadier general by 1919.
 He ran for president during the 1931 presidential election but withdrew his candidacy and instead endorsed Labor Party candidate Arturo Araujo, who selected Martínez to serve as his vice president and later minister of war.
 After the Salvadoran military overthrew Araujo in December 1931, the military junta established by the coup plotters, known as the Civic Directory, named Martínez as the country's provisional president.
 His presidency was not recognized by the United States or other Central American countries until January 1934.
 The 1931 coup and Martínez's succession to the presidency allowed for the rise of a series of military dictatorships that held onto power in El Salvador until 1979.